Baylor is No. 1 seed in East as it opens title defense

 ROAD TO NEW ORLEANS

-When it doubt, go with No. 1.
-Baylor faces a long haul to win another championship -- no team has won back-to-back titles since Florida in 2005-06, and 2006-07 under Billy Donovan.
+When in doubt, go with No. 1.
+Baylor faces a long haul to win another championship — no team has won back-to-back titles since Florida in 2005-06, and 2006-07 under Billy Donovan.
 But playing close to home early should help the Bears, and they could roll that early success all the way to New Orleans.

+“Really excited about Fort Worth.
+The guys worked really hard to make that happen, getting a No. 1 seed two years in a row,” Drew said of having to travel only about 90 miles from the Waco campus.
+“The perks of that are playing in Fort Worth.”

+Baylor is No. 1 seed in East as it opens title defense originally appeared on NBCSports.com